seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **APEMANTUS**
 Yes, he is worthy of thee, and to pay thee for thy
-labour: he that loves to be flattered is worthy o'
+labor: he that loves to be flattered is worthy o'
 the flatterer.
 Heavens, that I were a lord!

 **TIMON**